Subtle symptoms at heart of problem

 Did you know a woman experiencing unusual back or neck pain, nausea, vomiting or feeling short of breath, may be having a heart attack?

 Heart attack symptoms for women can be subtle, with up to 40 per cent of women not experiencing the well-known heart attack symptom of chest pain.

-Robyn Peters, Nurse Practitioner at the Princess Alexandra Hospital Heart Recovery Service and Chair of the Statewide Heart Failure Committee said in addition to being subtle, many of the symptoms women experience during a heart attack were often explained away.
+Chair of the Statewide Heart Failure Committee and Nurse Practitioner at the Princess Alexandra Hospital Heart Recovery Service, Robyn Peters, said in addition to being subtle, many of the symptoms women experience during a heart attack were often explained away.

 “Back pain is a common complaint amongst most of the population and not associated with heart problems; and nausea and vomiting is often put down to a passing bug or food poisoning,” Ms Peters said.

 “However in women, they can be signs of a heart attack and actually require urgent medical attention.”

 Ms Peters said other less commonly known symptoms included pain in the arms, jaw or stomach, light-headedness, or an unexplained shortness of breath.

 “As a general rule, if the symptom is unusual, severe, or long-lasting; they should seek medical attention early.”